soundcloud/Axt/README.md

 ### Wait for a condition

-We can wait for a toggle to appear:
+We can wait for a toggle to appear.

 ```swift
 try await test.waitForCondition(timeout: 1) {